 Firstly Dave Green invited the group to develop their ideas at his factory near Coventry (Cov-Bodge); we then were given an exhibition in the Ministerial offices of the Department of Culture, Media and Sport; next we put on an event at the V&A (The Fantastic Broomstick Bodge) where we got members of the public making chairs; later on William Warren and I came up with The Great Windsor Chair Race for the Contemporary Craft Festival in Devon; and many more events followed, including two residencies in the front window of Heal's, Tottenham Court Road.

 In 2012 William Warren set up a project whereby some of the team created new designs for Lloyd Loom of Spalding (The Lloyd Loom Elves); Gareth Neal got on his bike back to Herefordshire In pursuit of Carbon Negative; and the great Japanese chairmaker Koji Katsuragi came over to join us for Bodging Milano 2 where, again under the expert guidance of Gudrun Leitz, Rory Dodd and I invited a second group of designers to make chairs in the woods.

 The whole story is told at www.bodgingmilano.co.uk

-David Dewing, the Director of the Geffyre Museum, London, has said :
+David Dewing, former Director of the Geffyre Museum, London, said :